CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 1. Permission on that machine to execute a Python script, Bash Terminal or PowerShell Terminal

 ### Verifying Your Setup
-Before attempting to export data confirm the machine’s access to the AB2D API.
+Confirm your machine’s access to the AB2D API before attempting to export data.

-#### Verify Your IP Address
+During the on-boarding process, your organization provided 8 IPs to be whitelisted by the AB2D team.
-Check that the IP  address of the machine performing export is one provided to and whitelisted by the AB2D team.
+You will need to confirm that the IP address of the machine performing the export matches one of these whitelisted IP addresses.
+Remember that these IP addresses must be public and static.
+Please email the AB2D team if any changes are needed and we will provide you with the proper form.

+#### Verifying Your IP Address
 1. If you have a browser, open it on the machine you are connecting from, and go to this website [http://checkip.amazonaws.com/](http://checkip.amazonaws.com/).
 Remember your IP should be public and static.
 Your Organization should have provided no more than 8 IPs to be whitelisted.
 Should you need to change these, please email us and we will provide you with a form to do so.